 Human and structural response to different vibration levels is influenced by several factors, including ground type, distance between source and receptor, duration, and the number of perceived vibration events.
-Table 3.12-10 indicates that the threshold for damage to structures ranges from 0.2 to 0.6 peak particle velocity in inches per second (in/sec p.p.v).
+Table 3.12-12 indicates that the threshold for damage to structures ranges from 0.2 to 0.6 peak particle velocity in inches per second (in/sec p.p.v).
+A threshold of 0.20 in/sec p.p.v. is considered to be a reasonable threshold for short-term construction projects.
+This value protects against human annoyance and structural damage.

-TABLE 3.12-10: EFFECTS OF VIBRATION ON PEOPLE AND BUILDINGS
+TABLE 3.12-12: EFFECTS OF VIBRATION ON PEOPLE AND BUILDINGS

-PEAK PARTICLE VELOCITY Human Reaction Effect on Buildings MM/SEC.
+PEAK PART TICLE VELOCITY Human Dragmon Empara ou Divi più ca MM/SEC.
 IN./SEC.
-HUMAN REACTION EFFECT ON BUILDINGS 0.15-0.30 0.006-0.019 Threshold of perception; possibility of intrusion Vibrations unlikely to cause damage of any type 2.0 0.08 Vibrations readily perceptible Recommended upper level of the vibration to which ruins and ancient monuments should be subjected 2.5 0.10 Level at which continuous vibrations begin to annoy people Virtually no risk of "architectural" damage to normal buildings 5.0 0.20 Vibrations annoying to people in buildings (this agrees with the levels established for people standing on bridges and subjected to relative short periods of vibrations) Threshold at which there is a risk of "architectural" damage to normal dwelling - houses with plastered walls and ceilings.
+HUMAN REACTION Effect on Buildings 0.15-0.30 0.006-0.019 Threshold of perception; possibility of intrusion Vibrations unlikely to cause damage of any type 2.0 0.08 Vibrations readily perceptible Recommended upper level of the vibration to which ruins and ancient monuments should be subjected 2.5 0.10 Level at which continuous vibrations begin to annoy people Virtually no risk of "architectural" damage to normal buildings 5.0 0.20 Vibrations annoying to people in buildings (this agrees with the levels established for people standing on bridges and subjected to relative short periods of vibrations) Threshold at which there is a risk of "architectural" damage to normal dwelling - houses with plastered walls and ceilings.
 Special types of finish such as lining of walls, flexible ceiling treatment, etc., would minimize "architectural" damage 10-15 0.4-0.6 Vibrations considered unpleasant by people subjected to continuous vibrations and unacceptable to some people walking on bridges Vibrations at a greater level than normally expected from traffic but would cause "architectural" damage and possibly minor structural damage.